 Rapid technological changes in areas related to the internet and other new applications of ICTs pose challenges for statistics.
 As such, this area of statistics changes at a relatively rapid pace, compared with most other official statistics.
 Indeed, statistical tools are adapted to satisfy new demands for data and the ICT survey is reassessed on an annual basis in order to reflect the rapid pace of technological change.

 The information presented in this article is based on the results of a Community survey on ICT usage and e-commerce in enterprises.
 The statistics were obtained from enterprise surveys conducted by national statistical authorities.
 The results of this annual survey are used to benchmark ICT-driven developments, both by following developments for core variables over time and by looking in greater depth at other aspects at a specific point in time.

-While the survey on ICT usage in enterprises initially concentrated on e-commerce, internet access and connectivity issues, its scope has subsequently been extended to cover a wider variety of subjects (for example, cloud computing, social media, mobile connections to the internet, the use of e-business solutions, ICT specialists and the outsourcing of ICT functions, big data analysis and 3D printing).
+While the survey on ICT usage in enterprises initially concentrated on e-commerce, internet access and connectivity issues, its scope has subsequently been extended to cover a wider variety of subjects (for example, cloud computing, social media, mobile connections to the internet, the use of e-business solutions, ICT specialists, the outsourcing of ICT functions, big data analysis and 3D printing).